 Whilst there is a rich and growing literature on diplomacy, theories of diplomacy are less abundant.
 In view of its pivotal role in International Relations, diplomacy until recently received surprisingly little attention amongst theoretically oriented International Relations scholars.
 Indeed, a description of diplomacy is that it is “particularly resistant to theory”, and the well-known Israeli diplomat and foreign minister, Abba Eban, argued in 1983 that the “intrinsic antagonism” between theory and practice was more acute in diplomacy than in most other fields.
 This proposition may be less tenable today, as recent decades have seen a growing interest in, …

-Read the quotations below carefully.
+Read the following texts carefully.